NateEag/nateeag.com/pages/software/tools.md

 reliably runs MacOS or simulates iOS, OS X it is.
 I don't want to ever have to tell a client "I can't update your app because an OS update broke my Hackintosh," so even if it were legal to build one, I still wouldn't.

+I use [Nix](https://nixos.org/) to manage my collection of day-to-day development tools, though, and am very tempted to try NixOS for my desktop, the above pragmatism notwithstanding.

 Version control is a fundamental part of my programming workflow, whether solo or on a team.
 I think about it a lot, and while I believe [a better VCS is